idkjs/reason-bsjest-template/README.md

-# A template for [rolling up](https://rollupjs.org/guide/en/) ReasonML/Rescript libs for use in Typescript/Reason/Rescript/Js
+# A template for getting bs-jest tests to work ReasonML/Rescript libs for use in Typescript/Reason/Rescript/Js

 ```
 npm run build